mattiasu96/CodingToolsProject/README.md

 ## Getting started
 To run the project:
 1. **Download** the repository containing all the needed code.
-This should also include all the external Javascript libraries (you can still find a complete list of used libraries at the end of the readMe).
+This should also include all the external Javascript libraries (you can still find a complete list of used libraries at the end of the `readme`).
 2. **Build** the circuit as shown in the previous schematic and install the [Arduino code](pad9pad.ino).
+3. Connect the **Arduino** to the relative USB port.
+NB: Read the paragraph [create an anchor](#Project-description)
 3. **Access** the repository  with the [Server code](app.js) (which is the main directory) using the command line on windows (you can run `cd directoryname` in the command line to access to a subdirectory of the current directory).
 Then run `node app.js`.

 4. **Open** the browser and go to `http://localhost:5000` (change the port number accordingly to what it's written inside the code, the socket.html it's what he's asking to the client, he will answer with the page ande the connection)